 I recently replied to a question on Yabbly, a great website for QA and product recommendations, regarding travel tips for Peru.
 My tips were all food related, as that is my primary motivation most of the time.
 I thought I would post the same tips here and expand them in a couple points.
 Here are my top places to eat in the cities a traveller is most likely to hit making a trip to Peru.

-Tanta in Miraflores, excellent contemporary takes on traditional Peruvian dishes from one of Peru’s top chefs Gastón Acurio (who also owns Papachos and Chicha, two of my other favorites below).
+Tanta in Miraflores, excellent contemporary takes on traditional Peruvian dishes from one of Peru’s top chefs Gastón Acurio (who else owns Papachos and Chicha, two of my other favorites below).
 I like the Arroz con Pollo.
 There are a few locations.
 You can find them at Larco Mar or the corner of 28 de Julio and Vasco Nuñez de Balboa

 Pardo’s Chicken.
 Peruvian rotisserie chicken.
 Super good.
 They have locations all over the place.